Rilshrink/WebGLRipper/README.md

 # How to rip?

-Goto a compatible webgl website and click the insert key on your keyboard and it should start downloading
+Go to a compatible WebGL website, then press the Insert key on your keyboard and it should then begin downloading.

 > The downloaded textures may not be the correct size and you'll have to manually resize them, this is a current known limitation.

-> The website might ask for permission to download multiple files, make sure you allow that!
-I am working on a workaround that will download it all into one big .zip file!
+> The website may request permission to download multiple files; be sure to allow this, or alternatively, navigate to the extension options and enable Download as ZIP.